Great Zimbabwe: Recent research

 More recent archaeological work has been carried out by Peter Garlake, who has produced the comprehensive descriptions of the site, David Beach and Thomas Huffman, who have worked on the chronology and development of Great Zimbabwe and Gilbert Pwiti, who has published extensively on trade links.
-Today, the most recent consensus appears to attribute the construction of Great Zimbabwe to the Shona people.
+Today, the most recent consensus attributes the construction of Great Zimbabwe to the Shona people (a Bantu group).
 Some evidence also suggests an early influence from the probably Venda-speaking peoples of the Mapungubwe civilization.

 Damage to the ruins

 Damage to the ruins has taken place throughout the last century.
+European antiquarians looted and pillaged Great Zimbabwe and similar structures from the 1890s to 1920s, greatly inhibiting the work of future archaeologists by destroying its stratigraphy.
 The removal of gold and artefacts in amateurist diggings by early colonial antiquarians caused widespread damage, notably diggings by Richard Nicklin Hall.
 More extensive damage was caused by the mining of some of the ruins for gold.
 Reconstruction attempts since 1980 caused further damage, leading to alienation of the local communities from the site.
 Another source of damage to the ruins has been due to the site being open to visitors with many cases of people climbing the walls, walking over archaeological deposits, and the over-use of certain paths all have had major impacts on the structures at the site.
 These are in conjunction with damages due to the natural weathering that occurs over time due to vegetation growth, the foundations settling, and erosion from the weather.